Coronavirus outbreak could lead to the release of thousands of inmates

 “Before COVID, we were overcrowded and so you have … the picture to convey is people bundled together in very tiny cells, people eating elbow to elbow,” Chauncey Wood of the MACDL Board of Directors said.

-They are focusing their efforts on two groups of people who are “pre-trial” or those who were given a cash bail of $5,000 or less who could not afford to make that bail nad people who have six months or less remaining on their sentence.
+They are focusing their efforts on inmates who are on “pre-trial” and were given a cash bail of $5,000 or less and could not afford to make that bail, and people who have six months or less remaining on their sentence.

 According to the Massachusetts Department of Correction, 17 inmates have tested positive for the coronavirus at the Massachusetts Treatment Center in Bridgewater — five Department of Correction staff members and one medical provider.

-Some district attornies like Hampden County’s Anthony Gulluni will be on the other side of the controversial issue and said the victims in these cases need to be taken into account.
+Some district attorneys, like Hampden County’s Anthony Gulluni, will be on the other side of the controversial issue and said the victims in these cases need to be taken into account.

 The sheriffs in all 14 counties of Mass. filed a response to the emergency asking the court to deny it.